smchavan/Resume-Supriya-Chavan/README.md

 ##                                                   Email: supriyasonvane2@gmail.com
 ## PROFILE:
- 	* Graduate in Computer Science and Information Technology with strong algorithms and programming foundation developed through  education  and years of teaching experience.
+ 	* Graduate in Computer Science and Information Technology with strong algorithms and programming foundation developed through  education  and years of teaching experience
  	* Innate Problem Solving Skills afforded by excellent Math foundation
  	* Love to work in teams to achieve common goals
- 	* Languages: C, C++, Java, and C# ,
+ 	* Languages: C, C++, Java, and C#
  	* DBMS Packages: MySQL, MS SQL, PL/SQL, and Redis Cache
  	* Web Technologies: HTML, CSS, DHTML, XML, XAML, and UWP App Development
  	* In depth working knowledge of Dockerizing of applications using Kubernetes
   * Hands on Experience in Kubernetes and RabbitMq

 ## EDUCATION: